Techtonica/curriculum/_projects/recipe-page/html-prompt.md

 6. Add an ordered list of the steps required to make the dish
 7. Add at least one image
 8. Add links to similar recipes you found online
-9. Obtain a code review from Techtonica staff once you've fulfilled requirements 1 - 6
+9. Obtain a code review from Techtonica staff once you've fulfilled these requirements

 ## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [The Command Line Interface](https://github.com/Techtonica/curriculum/blob/master/command-line/command-line-interface.md) if you need guidance on using the Terminal.